AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The refresh button is highlighted.](media/pbi-refresh.png "Refresh")

-## Exercise 10: Run the predictive maintenance batch scoring
+## Section 10: Run the predictive maintenance batch scoring

-In this exercise, you will import Databricks notebooks into your Azure Databricks workspace.
+In this section, you will import Databricks notebooks into your Azure Databricks workspace.
 A notebook is interactive and runs in any web browser, mixing markup (formatted text with instructions), executable code, and outputs from running the code.

 Next, you will run the Batch Scoring notebook to make battery failure predictions on vehicles, using vehicle and trip data stored in Cosmos DB.